tuledev/minimal-mistakes/_posts/2019-02-20-how-to-create-Jekyll-blog-with-github-page.md

 - [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes) theme base on Jekyll
 - Markdown format for posts

-My blog's features:
+My blog features:
 - Writing posts with markdown format
 - Tags, categoris
 - Comment
 - Share

-There are many ways to use Jekyll, I chose Minimal Mistakes and Github Pages because it's the simplest that I can find.
+There are many ways to use Jekyll, I chose Minimal Mistakes and Github Pages because it's the simplest way I can find.

-### How to fork Minimal-mistakes theme and host blog in Github Pages
+### How to fork Minimal Mistakes theme and host blog in Github Pages

-There are 3 ways to [install](https://github.com/mmistakes/minimal-mistakes#installation) theme.
+There are 3 ways to [install](https://github.com/mmistakes/minimal-mistakes#installation) Jekyll themes.
 I chose forking the repo so it's easy to use with Github Pages

 1. Fork [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes) repo
 2. Change the forked repo name to your github usename `{username}.github.io`
-3. Done.
-You have a blog at `https://{username}.github.io` (For the first time, the blog will be available in few minutes)
+3. DONE.
+You have a blog at `https://{username}.github.io` (For the first time, the blog will be available in a few minutes)

 You have a blog with inititial data now.
 Look at [quick-start-guide](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/#), you can custom many things with less effort.